 Why?
 It’s bad for their business.
 Studies show that accident victims who hire lawyers get 3.5 times more money than those who don’t.

 Paying out more money in claims may be bad news for the insurance company – but it’s good news for you.
 After all, you want to get the full amount of money you deserve.
 Your recovery depends on it.
 Without a lawyer, you won’t be able to do that.
 Without a lawyer, you’re looking at a huge personal hassle that ends in a lower payout.

 Take care of yourself by making the best choices for your claim.
-Avoid these 10 mistakes and call Console and Associates’ experienced car accident lawyers.
+Avoid these 10 mistakes and put your claim in the hands of experienced car accident lawyers.

 This article was professionally reviewed by Richard P Console Jr., an attorney licensed to practice in New Jersey, New York, and Pennsylvania.